Microsoft Surface Laptop Studio review

 A selfie I snapped in my dimly lit office revealed stray hairs poking out of my unkempt beard and I could see individual LEDs in the standing light behind me.
 The beige tone in my shirt was spot-on but the herringbone pattern was completely lost to visual noise.
 I did the camera a favor by going outside on a sunny day, and while the sky above me was completely blown out, the fuzziness from the indoor pic had vanished.

-Mind you, this isn't the same quality you get from an external webcam, but I'd take the small downgrade over hauling around more equipment (and a dongle).
+Mind you, this isn't the same quality you get from one of the best external webcams, but I'd take the small downgrade over hauling around more equipment (and a dongle).

 Surface Laptop Studio review: Heat